 – Altering anyone’s sex – may involve a surgical transition and the whole procedure may take time.
 It can be arduous, very painful and it usually involves taking medication and various types of hormone therapy for the rest of their lives.
 Unfortunately, the whole area of transgender medicine is also very under researched and for some this is worrying.

 – But also, not all therapists are equipped to help in this area.
-Finding the right therapist therefore may prove difficult too.
+Finding the right therapist may prove difficult too.

 And, unfortunately, some people choose to transition without fully understanding exactly what is actually involved.